PaulBratslavsky/next-strapi-app-qa/posts/04-article.md

 }
 ```

-Let's do the same inside the `signup/page.tsx` file by updating the following.
+Let's do the same for the `signup/page.tsx` file by updating it as follows:

 ```tsx
 import { SignupForm } from "@/components/forms/signup-form";